 After joining NBC News in 1996 as an on-air correspondent, Lorch followed the tracks of war criminals in Bosnia, the war in Kosovo and its refugees in Albania, and reported on the terrorist bombing of the U.S. embassy in Kenya.
 But it is her passion for and knowledge of Afghanistan and Rwanda, refugee issues, and the role of the media in the battlefield that have become her trademark.
 As a correspondent for Newsweek, she reported from Africa and the U.S. on refugee resettlement issues for Sudan's "Lost Boys" and the Somali Bantus.
 In 2002, she returned to Afghanistan to embed with a U.S. Army Special Forces A Team and again in 2003 to base herself in the Taliban stronghold of South-eastern Afghanistan to write about the stalled efforts at reconstruction.
 In late 2008, she went back to Afghanistan to track down and interview former Guantanamo Bay detainees as part of a documentary on the American prison.
 The film was nominated for two Emmys: one for Best Documentary and one for Best in Craft: Writing.

-During her four years in Africa, Lorch worked as a consultant based in Nairobi, Kenya for the World Bank Development Report 2011, the United Nations Environment Program and for UN Women.
+From 2009-2013, Lorch worked as a consultant based in Nairobi, Kenya for the World Bank Development Report 2011, the United Nations Environment Program and for UN Women.
 She reported, wrote, produced and narrated videos as well as strategized and coordinated the 2010 world-wide launch of the "UNITE – Say No to Violence Against Women" campaign.
 At USAID in Kenya, she also spearheaded communications for their largest youth program in the world as well as organized and coordinated their 50th anniversary celebrations, conducted media training sessions and photographed their programs Kenya-wide.

 While living in Nepal, Lorch covered the April 2015 earthquake and its aftermath for The New York Times, NPR, PRI, USA Today, The Daily Beast, UNHCR and The Asian Development Bank.
 She was a frequent commentator on NPR, PBS and NBC News.
 She has raised funds for and is assisting in the rebuilding of a Nepali village.
 Prior to the devastating earthquake, Lorch worked with Nepali schools as well as with local government entities to promote Kathmandu garbage clean-up and plastic-free campaigns.
 Her writing focuses on themes as varied as politics, religion, running, family, development efforts, trekking, pollution, holy goats and stray dogs.